magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38132-Infinite-redirect-in-case-of-backend-url-is-different-from-default-website-url.md

 ---
-title: "MDVA-38132: Infinite redirect in case of backend URL is different from default website URL"
+title: "MDVA-38132: Infinite redirect when backend URL is different from default website URL"
 labels:
 ---

-The MDVA-38132 Magento patch solves/fixes the issue where ***Infinite redirect in case of backend URL is different from default website URL*** This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
+The MDVA-38132 Magento patch fixes the issue of infinite redirect when the backend URL is different from the default website URL.
+This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
 The patch ID is MDVA-38132.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions